 The Upper School curriculum offers a rich and varied program in the liberal arts tradition.
-The collegiate modular schedule, Advanced Placement courses, and exceptional college counseling all contribute to each student’s ability to learn according to his or her talent and potential.
+The collegiate modular schedule and exceptional college counseling all contribute to each student’s ability to learn according to his or her talent and potential.

 The center of the Upper School academic facility is an enclosed open space known as The Barnard Commons.
 Here, before classes each day, Upper School students from all four grades and their teachers assemble for “morning meeting,” and here each day students gather, when free, to socialize.
-Around the perimeter of the student commons on the first floor are the offices of the class deans, the dean of student activities, the college counselors, and the Head of Upper School.
-The library/study center, the lecture center, conference rooms and facilities for student publications are also adjacent to the commons.
+Around the perimeter of the student commons on the first floor are the offices of faculty members, the Dean of Students, the college counselors, and the Head of Upper School.
+The library/study center, the lecture center, a collaborative work space, and conference rooms are also adjacent to the commons.
 The self-contained academic building provides ample space for classes in a congenial environment that encourages healthy social interaction among the students and ready access to the faculty for extra help sessions.

 Meet the Upper School Head, Ms. Frances Fondren.